 Take regular breaks even though you don’t want to because of all the fun your having.
 Its easy to forget how tired you are becoming when your having a good time.
 These breaks are important to give your body a rest, especially your braking fingers!

 About Hafjell Bike Park:

-With a reputation as one of Europe’s leading Bike Parks we offer our guests 17 trails, with 29 km of rideable terrain and a constantly evolving bike park.
-The gondola and chairlift take you and your bike up to 800m above sea level in just a short space of time.
+With a reputation as one of Europe’s leading Bike Parks we offer our guests 18 trails, with 25 km of rideable terrain and a constantly evolving bike park.
+The gondola and chairlift take you and your bike up to 700 m above sea level in just a short space of time.
 We have a comprehensive trail network for beginners and all trails are marked by color according to their difficulty.